MasatoKokubo/Lightsleep-java/Manual.md

 [[To TOC]](#TOC) [[To Annotation List]](#Entity-Annotation)

 ##### 2-1-12. @KeyProperty, @ColumnProperty, ... and @UpdateProperty
 These annotations are used to specify for fields defined in superclass.
 The specified contents also affects subclasses, but specifications in the subclass takes precedence.
-You can cancel specifications in superclasses by specifying `value=false`, `column="" `, `type=Void.class` or `expression=""`.
+If you specify `value=false`, `column="" `, `type=Void.class` or `expression=""`, specifications in the superclass are canceled.

 ```java:Java
 // Java Example